Skip to main content

 Investigate

-When a complaint is allocated to an Adjudicator or Resolution Specialist they will review it and may contact other parties to ask for more information.
+When a complaint is allocated to a caseworker for investigation, they will review it and may contact other parties to ask for more information.

 During an investigation we will usually share all the information we receive.
 This means that anything you send to us is likely to be seen by the people you are complaining about and information received from them is likely to be seen by you.